Ashley Fisher

-Ashley Fisher (born 25 September 1975) is a professional tennis player who comes from New South Wales in Australia.
+Ashley Fisher (born 25 September 1975) is a former professional tennis player who comes from New South Wales in Australia.
 Fisher turned professional in 1998.
 Fisher has never played a major singles match on the ATP Tour, but has won four notable doubles titles on tour.
 The doubles specialist reached his highest doubles ranking of World Number 19 on 22 June 2009.
 He has reached the 2006 U.S. Open men's doubles semi-finals.
 Fisher is currently the head coach of the University of South Florida men's tennis team.

 Career

 Before turning professional, Fisher played college tennis at Texas Christian University in Fort Worth, Texas, where he was a two time All-American for the Horned Frogs.

 Fisher also reached the 2006 U.S. Open men's doubles semifinals alongside Tripp Phillips, where they lost to Jonas Björkman and Max Mirnyi, 6–1, 6–4.
 Fisher and Nikolay Davydenko were Wimbledon men's doubles quarterfinalists in 2004, where they lost to Jonas Björkman and Todd Woodbridge.
 He has won a total of 26 doubles titles, with 23 minor league Challengers and Futures events on the International Tennis Federation.

 Fisher won his first ATP doubles title in Amersfoort with Devin Bowen, where they defeated Chris Haggard and André Sá 6–0, 6–4.
 His other two ATP titles were with different partners.